Ex-Stripper Nicki Minaj Goes Topless Again While Posing On A Bed

 What is she up to?

-The singer whose real name is Onika Tanya Maraj looked steamy in a snap she shared two days ago.
+The singer, whose real name is Onika Tanya Maraj, looked steamy in a snap she shared two days ago.
 Nicki wore a red latex swimsuit as she crouched down on a patio.
 We were given a full view of her cheeky and round bum as well as a generous amount of sideboob.
 Her hair was wickedly straight which fell all the way down to her derriere.

 In another photo, Nicki puts on a white robe while still wearing the same bathing suit.
 And this time, the snap gave us an eyeful of her ample cleavage.
 Sigh, Nicki.
-You have always been every man’s dream ever since you started the twerk in your Anaconda music video.
+You have always been every man’s dream ever since you started the twerk in your “Anaconda” music video.

 Someone gave the rapper some pink flowers!